 Ambitious container users can already enjoy the next level with the pods.
 The construction and operation of a Kubernetes cluster are no longer necessary.
 In the simplest case, newly designed pods can be tested and improved in individual operations.
 Even a subsequent transfer to Kubernetes is possible.

-podman generate kube supplies the corresponding configuration files.
+The command podman generate kube supplies the corresponding configuration files.
 These then serve one-to-one as input for the Kubernetes tool kubectl.

 Current versions of Podman can even create configuration files for systemd – a treat for anyone who uses the ubiquitous init successor for container orchestration.